siv2r/bip-frost-signing/design.md

 ### Group Pubkey Type

 If a key generation method produces a group public key incompatible with BIP340 (i.e., a plain pubkey), it doesn't automatically render the method incompatible with our signing protocol.
-Hence, in the [participant parameters section](README.md#participant-parameters), we define the group public key type as `PlainPk` (33 bytes) instead of `XonlyPk` (32 bytes).
+Hence, we allow the keygen to produce the group public key as `PlainPk` (33 bytes) instead of `XonlyPk` (32 bytes).
 For example, BIP-FROST-DKG outputs a `PlainPk` not `XonlyPk`.

-It is crucial to note that the signatures generated through our [signing protocol](README.md#signing) are only verifiable with a BIP340 compatible pubkey.
-Therefore, if you are using a key generation method that outputs a `PlainPk` type group pubkey, you need to convert it to `XonlyPk` using the [`secp256k1_xonly_pubkey_from_pubkey`](https://github.com/bitcoin-core/secp256k1/blob/master/include/secp256k1_extrakeys.h#L93) API.
+It is crucial to note that the signatures generated through our [signing protocol](README.md#signing) are only verifiable with a BIP340 compatible group pubkey.
+Therefore, if you are using a key generation method that outputs a `PlainPk` type group pubkey, you need to convert it to `XonlyPk` using the [`secp256k1_xonly_pubkey_from_pubkey`](https://github.com/bitcoin-core/secp256k1/blob/master/include/secp256k1_extrakeys.h#L93) API (TODO change this sentence, sign algo takes care of this).

 ### Tweak Context